 PZI Fall Sesshin Audio Excerpt: John Tarrant Roshi’s opening talk.
 As recorded October 1, 2020.

-PZI Fall Sesshin Audio Excerpt: Tess Beasley Sensei’s opening talk.
-Harvest Moon and leaning into the images that hold us for sesshin, the ancient vessel.
-Moon haikus, “Where is Your Light?”
-As recorded October 1, 2020.
+PZI Zen Online: Audio excerpt from Tess Beasley Sensei’s opening talk at Fall Sesshin.
+Harvest Moon, and leaning into the images that hold us for sesshin, the ancient vessel.
+Moon haikus.
+“Where is Your Light?”
+As recorded October 1 2020.

 Audio: Ryan McCoy sings and plays guitar for the Blue Dragon’s Cave Summer Sesshin – Friday eve, closing June 26th, 2020.